Endotrivial modules for finite groups via homotopy theory: Introduction

-There is already an extensive literature on when $|\calS_p(G)|$ is simply connected, and we draw consequences from this in Sections~\ref{computations-subsection}.
-E.g., it is known to hold (except known small exceptions) for symmetric groups \cite{ksontini03,ksontini04}, groups of Lie type at the characteristic \cite{quillen78}, as well as certain groups of Lie type away from the characteristic \cite{das95,das98,das00}, and many sporadic groups \cite[\S9.1]{smith11}.
-It is expected to hold for many more.
-Note also that if $G$ and $H$ have order divisible by $p$ and no strongly $p$--embedded subgroup, then the $p$--subgroup complex of $\calS_p(G \times H)$ will be simply connected by an old result of Quillen \cite[Prop.~2.6]{quillen78}.
-Generalizing this, Aschbacher \cite{aschbacher93} has, in a certain sense, made a reduction of simply connectivity to the case of simple groups, modulo a special case of an old conjecture of Quillen; see also Section~\ref{psolvable}.
-(Aschbacher uses the commuting complex $K_p(G)$ which is $G$--homotopy equivalent to $\calS_p(G)$; see e.g., \cite[p.~431]{grodal02} and \cite[\S9.3]{smith11}.)
-We describe in the appendix Section~\ref{propagating-sec} precisely how the fundamental group changes with the collection of $p$--subgroups, for subgroup categories as well as orbit categories and other categories studied in this paper.
+There is already an extensive literature on when $|\calS_p(G)|$ is simply connected, see e.g., \cite[\S9]{smith11}.
+It is known to hold for ``sufficiently large'' symmetric groups and finite groups of Lie type at the characteristic, as well as some finite group of Lie type away from the characteristic and certain sporadic groups.
+It is conjectured to hold for many more (see also \S\ref{computations-subsection}).

-Before moving on we record the following corollary of Theorem~\ref{main} already explained above by \eqref{transportfundgrp} and \eqref{grothendieck}: \begin{Co} For any finite group $G$ and $k$ any field of characteristic $p$ dividing the order of $G$,

-In particular if $H_1(|\calS_p(G)|_{hG})_{p'} \xrightarrow{\sim} H_1(G)_{p'}$ then $\TS \cong \Hom(G,k^\times)$. \end{Co} From this perspective, the exotic endotrivial modules parametrizes the failure of the collection of non-trivial $p$--subgroups to be ``$H_1(-;\Z)$--ample'' in the spirit of Dwyer \cite[1.3]{dwyer97}; see Remark~\ref{amplerem}.
-From this result we can also deduce a very recent result of Balmer \cite{balmer15}; see Remark~\ref{reltobalmerremark}.
+The description of $\TS$ as $1$-dimensional representations of $\pi_1(\Tep(G))$ in \eqref{transportfundgrp} combined with manipulations with subgroup complexes also enables us to see precisely how $\TS$ behaves under for instance passage to $p'$--index subgroups or $p'$--central extensions (see Corollaries \ref{pprimesubgroups} and \ref{pprimecentral}).
+Furthermore the groups $\pi_1(\Oep(G))$ and $\pi_1(\Tep(G))$ only depend on very few of the $p$--subgroups of $G$, as we analyze in detail in Appendix~\ref{propagating-sec}---see in particular Theorems~\ref{remove-non-essential} and \ref{remove-big-subgroups}.